ronakupadhyaya/Horizons-week-01/day2/3_inline_var_scope.md

-# Pair Programming Exercise: Variable Scoping
+# Inline Exercise: Variable Scoping

-## Goal

-The goal of this exercise is to learn how variables in JavaScript behave.
+## Time limit: 10 minutes

 ## Instructions

-1. Open `week01/day2/var_scope.js` in your text editor.
+1. Open `week01/day2/3_inline_var_scope.js` in your text editor.
 Exercise details are listed there.
-1. Open `week01/day2/var_scope.html` in your browser to run tests.
+1. Open `week01/day2/3_inline_var_scope.html` in your browser to run tests.
 1. Write necessary functions to make all the tests pass.